-On May 16, the Tax Foundation released a map showing Washington state having the highest unemployment compensation claims in the US as a percentage of the civilian workforce.
+On May 16, the Tax Foundation released a map showing Washington state having the highest amount of unemployment claims in the US as a percentage of the civilian workforce.

 Some questioned the data, noting that tech giants headquartered in Washington and some of the states largest employers have not had mass layoff or furloughs.
 It is not currently known exactly how many fraudulent claims were filed or an exact number of how much money was defrauded from Washington State.